jddamore/HL7-Task-Force-Examples/C-CDAR2.1/QUALITY_Measures_in_CCDA/readme.md

-Approval Status: Not Yet Approved
+Approval Status: Approved by Task Force on 1/3/2019.
+Awaiting SDWG approval

 SDWG: Reviewed in December 2017 with Examples TF, Reviewed 1/19/2018 with CQI, not yet approved